 In an uptrend, an index’s price would go through a series of higher highs and higher lows.
 A reversal of this would be a prevailing downtrend, characterised by the index’s price changing to a series of lower highs and lower lows.

 The opposite is also true in the case of a downtrend, where the index trading price would shift to spike into higher and higher peaks, representing an overall shift in the index’s pricing from downward to upward.

 Certain indicators, such a moving average, oscillator or channel, may help in isolating trends as well as spotting reversals.

 Trading with momentum

 The motto of someone with a momentum trading strategy can be summarised as: ‘buy high, sell higher’.
-A momentum index trading strategy is one in which investors quite literally go with the flow and buy securities that are rising, then sell them when they look to have peaked.
+A momentum index trading strategy is one in which investors, quite literally going with the flow and buying securities that are rising, then selling them when they look to have peaked.

 The aim here is to work with volatility by finding buying opportunities in short-term uptrends and then sell when the securities start to lose momentum.
 As such, it’s often most suitable if you’re a scalper, day trader or use other shorter-term trading styles.

 Similar to trend trading, a breakout trading strategy involves watching indices closely to determine their patterns and rhythms in terms of volumes, volatility and direction.
 With this knowledge, you’d aim to enter a trend as early as possible when an index’s price breaks through its usual levels of support and resistance, then trade that trend.

 If you use this strategy, you’ll look for price points that indicate the start of a period of volatility or a change in market sentiment on an index.
 You may also place a limit-entry order around the levels of support or resistance you’ve identified, so that any breakout executes a trade automatically.

 How to choose the best index to trade